Skip to main content

 • PPE (optional, but encouraged and required if you want to participate in live fire: helmet, Nomex, eye protection)

-There will be a limited # of discounts available for current full-time college students in Florida for $150 (proof of enrollment is required); you MUST email Training Coordinator prior to the early registration date.
+College Students: There will be a limited # of discounts available for current full-time college students in Florida for $165 (price subject to change).
+Proof of enrollment is required.
+College discounts will be first come-first served.
+You must email the NATA Training Coordinator by April 11 to request a special registration code; code will expire on April 21 at 11:59pm ET.

-*EARLY registration is available to anyone who has graduated from one or more of the NATA core certificate courses .
-Contact NATA Training Coordinator >1 week in advance of the early registration date for early access code.
+*EARLY registration is available to any person who has graduated from one or more of the NATA core courses.
+You must email the NATA Training Coordinator by April 11 to request early registration access.
+Early registration will end on April 21 at 11:59pm ET.

 For more information, contact: